spencer-alliston/J124Final-Faculty-Odds-for-Ph.D.-Students/README.md

 ![image](https://github.com/spencer-alliston/J124Final/assets/139919855/1b22b97a-9708-4403-8b6e-6ca8a5dd8fad)

-2. Which schools have the highest portion of doctoral students becoming faculty members?
+### 2. Which schools have the highest portion of doctoral students becoming faculty members?

 Now, divide total number of professors by 5 to attain total number hired during the sample period, then by 10 to get an approximation for how many faculty are hired from the university before year.
 Then divide that by the doctoral degrees conferred per year, which will be an estimate of what percentage of current doctoral students will be hired as faculty within 4 years of degree conferral.
 The top 20 schools by this metric can also be seen below.

 ![image](https://github.com/spencer-alliston/J124Final/assets/139919855/ad91e27a-5692-461c-99f6-204e4989be74)

-3. Which schools are most underestimated by the traditional analysis (of question 1)?
+### 3. Which schools are most underestimated by the traditional analysis (of question 1)?
 Who are the most overestimated?

 Here, rank the schools under each method, then define a difference between them and sort.
 Higher numbers indicate that their students are hired significantly more than you would expect from the classic analysis, negative numbers indicate that students are hired less.

 ![image](https://github.com/spencer-alliston/J124Final/assets/139919855/a3c1ef33-16e6-4f0b-b823-2d14f6987e2d)

-Notable results from this analysis are that Utah State has a top 20 hire-rate despite not having that many faculty members in total.
+Notable data points from this analysis are that Utah State has a top 20 hire-rate despite not having that many faculty members in total, and UC Santa Barbara is top 10 in hire-rate as well.
 Similarly, CalTech has the 3rd best rate despite having the 42nd most faculty in the country.
 This reflects that their class size is smaller, and gives a new dimension to students trying to determine which schools they should attend.

 ![image](https://github.com/spencer-alliston/J124Final/assets/139919855/75235406-f99c-4131-9450-bad4d60559b6)

 On the other end, schools like USC, Florida, NYU, Texas A&M, and Ohio State have faculty placements that would imply a very high hire-rate, but that isn't actually reflected in their numbers.
 Some of this may be the nature of their doctoral programs, but it remains helpful context.

-4. Which of the departments at the top 5 schools produces the most faculty?
+### 4. Which of the departments at the top 5 schools produces the most faculty?
 Which has the highest percentage of students end up faculty?

 By using the assembled "Top5Compiled" dataset, can now filter using the formula below, which specifies which domain we are interested in.
 The specific formula shown is for Engineering, which also specifies to include Computer Science, as they are grouped together in the Ph.D.s dataset.